AbyssDragonModding/D4-Nightmare-Dungeon-Calculator/README.md

 ## D4 Nightmare Dungeon Calculator
-## Version 1.1.0 in progress
+## Version 1.1.0 in progress - Check Changelog for up to date changes during development
-- Code Rerwite (yes already): Code entirely rewriten and more organized
-- Remove dependency of Custom Tkinter (Using a different library) so I am shifting over to the new library.
-- Removes dependency on pillow (wasn't using it just forgot to remove it from the code originally)

 ## <span style='color: Orange;'>[Premiss]</span>
 I was tired of manually calculating it every time so I made a program to do it for me.